 Growing Fruit Trees at the Hacienda Sarria Market Garden

-Our fruit trees are driving us to learn continuously, and to work with the flow of the seasons.
+Our fruit trees are driving us to learn continuously and to work with the flow of the seasons.
 As the trees have matured, their need for pollination has motivated us to adopt bee-friendly methods.
-We use no sprays in the garden, and we are moving toward a restorative agriculture approach, in which perennials form the base of a sustainable, low-impact permaculture practice.
+Volunteer gardeners and staff members have worked diligently over the years to ensure that these trees receive the care they need to thrive and be productive.
+After 6 years the garden community has gained a great deal of knowledge about fruit production and we are ready to begin a new phase of fruit growing in the gardens.

 How Your Donations Can Contribute